Understanding Autism Burnout: Signs, Effects, + How to Recover

 Some common causes include:

-• Perfectionism and unrealistic expectations — trying to live up to neurotypical standards without breaks
+• Perfectionism + unrealistic expectations – Trying to live up to neurotypical standards without breaks

 One study published in Autism (Vol. 25) found that autistic adults who mask frequently are significantly more likely to experience burnout, highlighting how masking drains energy and well-being over time.